Hypertension

 10 Natural Ways to Control Blood Pressure

-If you’ve been diagnosed with high blood pressure (a systolic pressure — the top number — of 140 or above or a diastolic pressure — the bottom number — of 90 or above), you might be worried about taking medication to bring your numbers down.
+If you've been diagnosed with high blood pressure (a systolic pressure ΓÇö the top number ΓÇö of 140 or above or a diastolic pressure ΓÇö the bottom number ΓÇö of 90 or above), you might be worried about taking medication to bring your numbers down.
+Lifestyle plays an important role in treating your high blood pressure.
+If you successfully control your blood pressure with a healthy lifestyle, you may avoid, delay or reduce the need for medication.
+Here are 10 lifestyle changes you can make to lower your blood pressure and keep it down.

 BP, Lower May Not Be Better

-The mantra for treatment for high blood pressure has been “the lower, the better,” but that goal can potentially put patients at risk of kidney failure or death, according to a study done Kaiser Permanente in Los Angeles and published August 4th 2014 in the Journal of the American College of Cardiology.
+The mantra for treatment for high blood pressure has been "the lower, the better," but that goal can potentially put patients at risk of kidney failure or death, according to a study done Kaiser Permanente in Los Angeles and published August 4th 2014 in the Journal of the American College of Cardiology.
+Researchers examined the electronic health records of nearly 400,000 Kaiser Permanente patients in Southern California who were taking medications to treat high blood pressure from January 2006 through December 2010.
+They found that:

 6 Reasons Your Hypertension Meds Might Not Be Working

-A hypertension specialist looks at potential causes.
-Usually, it’s not just one single issue but various factors that contribute to the problem.
-Your doctor will work to figure out why – and from there, create a new plan of attack.
+From the Cleveland Clinic A hypertension specialist looks at potential causes.
+Usually, itΓÇÖs not just one single issue but various factors that contribute to the problem.
+Your doctor will work to figure out why ΓÇô and from there, create a new plan of attack. ΓÇ£Finding the right combination of medications for uncontrolled hypertension may require some trial and error,ΓÇ¥ says hypertension specialist George Thomas, MD.
+In his work with patients, Thomas investigates possible explanations for difficulty in controlling blood pressures.
+These can include:

 Diuretics Risky for Older Adults